-Learning rate of the network is determined by the parameter $\alpha$ .
-Number of hidden layer neurons influences the learning as well as generalization capability of Learning Vector Quantization networks.
-We developed several Learning Vector Quantization networks with different hidden layer neurons.
+Learning rate of the network is determined by the parameter α .
+Number of hidden layer neurons influences the learning as well as generalization capability of LVQ networks.
+We developed several LVQ networks with different hidden layer neurons.
 Tables 9 and 10 list training results of best performing LVQ classifiers for sites 1 and 2.
-Analogous to the naming convention of multi layer perceptron experiments, modular networks are denoted as $mLVQ_i$ and non modular ones are denoted as LVQ in results tables.
+Analogous to the naming convention of MLP experiments, modular networks are denoted as $mLVQ_i$ and nonmodular ones are denoted as LVQ in results tables.